orenfromberg/orenfromberg.tech/content/blog/setting-up-a-headless-raspberry-pi/index.md

     ```
     $ WIFI_SSID=Linksys WIFI_PASSWORD=hunter2 ~/headless-init.sh
     ```

+    You may want to hardcode those values, but having them written out explicitly might keep those credentials fresh in your mind.

 1. Eject the sd card and insert it into the Pi and power it up.
 After a minute, SSH into it and use the default password `raspberry`: